This course is now fully booked!

 Date and Time

-This training will take place across three sessions:
+This training will take place across two sessions:

 - Wednesday 12 January